 Cleanup locations are located throughout the Meramec Greenway.
 Passport to Clean Water Event is in Greentree Park

 The cleanup locations are located in a variety of sites along the Meramec River.
-(Sites to be announced soon.)
+(Choose your site at registration.)
 The Passport to Clean Water event will be held in Kirkwood’s Greentree Park on Marshall Rd.

 2202 Marshall Rd